 Applicants may be eligible for Recognition of Prior Learning status, subject to approval and appropriate evidence.

-Students will be assessed using a wide variety of assessments, designed to test various learning outcomes and include essays, reports, documents of analysis.
+Students will be assessed using a wide variety of assessments designed to test learning outcomes.
+There are no exams and all assessments will be submitted online.

 Full student support will be embedded into the course virtual learning environment.

 We regularly revalidate courses for quality assurance and enhancement

 At USW, we regularly review our courses in response to changing patterns of employment and skills demand to ensure we offer learning designed to reflect today’s student needs and tomorrow’s employer demands.